krischik/SteemRubyTutorial/Documents/Part-6.md

 * **steem-api** uses closures and exceptions and provides low level computer readable data.
 * **radiator** uses classic function return values and provides high level human readable data.

-Since both APIs have advantages and disadvantages I have provided sample code for both APIs so you can decide which is more suitable for you.
+Since both APIs have advantages and disadvantages sample code for both APIs will be provided so the reader ca decide which is more suitable.

-In this part of the tutorial we revise the `Steem-Dump-Balances.rb` and `Steem-Print-Balances.rb` to print convert all values into each other and calculate the account value.
+In this part of the tutorial the `Steem-Dump-Balances.rb` and `Steem-Print-Balances.rb` will be revised to convert all values into each other and calculate the account value.

 ## Requirements

-You should have basic knowledge of Ruby programming you need to install at least Ruby 2.5 as well as the following ruby gems:
+Basic knowledge of Ruby programming is needed.
+It is necessary to install at least Ruby 2.5 as well as the following ruby gems:

 ```sh
 gem install bundler